Mike Slinn

 Pro Tools provides four different Edit Modes for manipulating audio clips on the timeline.

 • Slip mode allows you to place an audio region anywhere you wish, independent of any grid or time code values.
-This mode is handy for working with regions that do not have any relevance to the musical timing, for example vocal and guitar tracks.
+This mode is handy for working with regions that do not have any relevance to the musical timing, for example, vocal and guitar tracks.
 If you place a region over another region, the first region will be cut off at the point where the new region starts and/or ends.

 • Spot Mode is ideal for working with sound effects in videos.
-When you move an audio region, or pull an audio file out of the audio regions list (on the right side of the edit window), a dialog box pops up requesting the location for the region.
+When you move an audio region or pull an audio file out of the audio regions list (on the right side of the edit window), a dialog box pops up requesting the location of the region.
 Once you input the time code value for the region, the audio file will be dropped there for you.

 State Buttons